wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

  24. Pterobranchia Mitochondrial Code
  25. Candidate Division SR1 and Gracilibacteria Code

+FLAGS

+-j Sequence ID to be used throughout the process

+ -o is the genetic code to use.
+See 'Genetic Codes' list above.

+ -1 is the path to the R1 PE trimmed file

+ -2 is the path to the R2 PE trimmed file

+ --new-genes denotes that some of the genes in the reference database are not one of the "official" genes as determined by mitofinder.

  REFERENCE DATABASES

  -r is the path to the reference database in genbank (.gb) format.
- Premade references can be found in /scratch/nmnh_lab/macdonaldk/ref/mito_reference_(ref)_*.gb:
+Custom reference databases can be used.
+Alternatively, premade references can be found in /scratch/nmnh_lab/macdonaldk/ref/mito_reference_(ref)_*.gb:
  Replace (ref) with one of the taxon groups below "Annelida", "Arthropoda", "Bryozoa", "Cnidaria", "Ctenophora", "Echinodermata", "Mollusca", "Nemertea", "Porifera", "Tunicata", "Vertebrata" or , "Metazoa"

-FLAGS SUMMARY
- -j Sequence ID to be used throughout the process
- -o is the genetic code to use.
-The list below is from the mitofinder manual.
- -1 is the path to the R1 PE trimmed file,
- -2 is the path to the R2 PE trimmed file.
- --new-genes denotes that some of the genes in the reference database are not one of the "official" genes as determined by mitofinder.